 Description: The Dakota Rail Regional Trail (DRT) is open from the western Carver County line, roughly 2 miles west of New Germany and spanning 12.5 miles across the County to St. Bonifacius.
-In Hennepin County the trail continues another 13 miles, through St. Bonifacius, along Lake Minnetonka and ends in Wayzata, this portion of trail is operated by Three Rivers Park District and has some detours until June 15, 2018.
+In Hennepin County the trail continues another 13 miles, through St. Bonifacius, along Lake Minnetonka and ends in Wayzata, this portion of trail is operated by Three Rivers Park District.

 General Trail Information: